Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Bucks Insights & Trends

-- The Bucks are 3-7 against the spread and 5-5 overall over their past 10 games.
+- The Bucks are 3-7 against the spread and 4-6 overall in their last 10 contests.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.